 - Demonstrations and political protests are common, can occur at any time, and may turn violent with little or no warning.
 Avoid all demonstrations and protests.
 Monitor local media for information.
 Follow the instructions of local authorities.
 See Safety and security

-There is a current outbreak of yellow fever in Brazil, including in Sao Paulo, Minas Gerais and Rio de Janeiro.
+- There is an outbreak of yellow fever in Brazil, including in Sao Paulo, Minas Gerais and Rio de Janeiro.
 Get vaccinated before you travel.
+Carry your yellow fever vaccination certificate with you.
 Outbreaks of other mosquito-borne illnesses are common.
 Protect yourself against mosquito bites.
 See

 Entry and exit